Immigrant investor programs: United States

+Former schemes

+Montenegro

+Citizenship of Montenegro could be obtained within a year through an investment of €250,000 into approved development projects and a €200,000 government fee, until the program ended in 2022.

+Cyprus

+The Cyprus Investment Program allowed foreign investors to gain Cyprus Citizenship by investing €2,000,000 in an approved category.
+The program was closed on November 1, 2020.
+A later review found that 53% of the passports were illegally issued.

 Residence by investment programs

 Residence by investment programs allow an applicant to obtain a permanent residency visa for a country by making an investment such as purchase of property or investment in a business.
 These programs are often known as "golden visas".
 The programs (on their own) do not allow the applicant to obtain citizenship (see "Citizenship by investment" and "Hybrid programs" below).
 However, the person may eventually be able to apply for citizenship using standard naturalization procedures after residing in the country for a required amount of time.

+Many users of such programs are wealthy Chinese and Russian citizens seeking legal security and a better quality of life outside of their home country.
+Golden visas have been especially popular with Chinese nationals, over 100,000 of whom acquired them during the period from 2007 to 2016.
+In 2015, the majority of golden visas were issued to Chinese nationals.

-Numerous countries offer these programs including Abkhazia, Australia, Brazil, Canada, Greece, Hong Kong, Malta, Monaco, New Zealand, Portugal, Singapore, Spain, Ukraine, the United Arab Emirates, the United Kingdom and the United States.
+Numerous governments offer these programs including in Abkhazia, Australia, Brazil, Greece, Hong Kong, Malta, Monaco, New Zealand, Portugal, Singapore, Spain, Ukraine, the United Arab Emirates, the United Kingdom and the United States.